-About 1712, Jean-Baptiste Le Moyne de Bienville, the French Governor, built a fort which he called Fort Torabigbee and also changed the name of the island to Dauphin Island, after a member of French royalty, “Dauphine.”
-From 1763 to 1783, the English held this Island and in 1783 it went back to Spain.
+About 1712, Jean-Baptiste Le Moyne de Bienville, the French Governor, built a fort called Fort Torabigbee and changed the name of the island to Dauphin Island after a member of French royalty, “Dauphine.”
+From 1763 to 1783, the English held this Island, and in 1783 it went back to Spain.

-The fort was still not fully complete when the Alabama state militia seized it on January 5, 1861, in anticipation of the state seceding from the Union, which it did on January 11th.
+The fort was still not fully complete when the Alabama state militia seized it on January 5, 1861, anticipating the state seceding from the Union, which it did on January 11.
 Confederate engineers completed the fort over the next several years.
-The fort played an important role in the Battle of Mobile Bay and it was within sight of its walls that Union Admiral David G. Farragut issued his immortal command, “Damn the torpedoes!
+The fort played an essential role in the Battle of Mobile Bay, and it was within sight of its walls that Union Admiral David G. Farragut issued his immortal command, “Damn the torpedoes!
 Full speed ahead!”
 After Farragut and his ships forced their way into the bay, Union soldiers laid siege to Fort Gaines, which surrendered on August 8, 1864.
 After its capture by Union forces, it was used in planning and staging the final attack on Mobile, Alabama.

-When the Civil War was over, engineers made repairs to Fort Gaines, but, the post stool idle for years.
+When the Civil War was over, engineers repaired Fort Gaines, but the post stool idle for years.
 Two modern gun batteries were built between 1901 and 1904, which housed six guns that complemented the modernizations at nearby Fort Morgan.
-With the exception of basic preservation, however, Fort Gaines received no additional improvements.
+Except for basic preservation, however, Fort Gaines received no additional improvements.
 As with Fort Morgan and other fortifications, its role in harbor defense waned as its guns were outmatched by those on foreign battleships.
 At the end of World War I, the War Department sold Fort Gaines to the state of Alabama.
 It was activated briefly during World War II and then returned to the state, which opened Fort Gaines as a state park in 1955.

-Fort Gaines is currently under the management of the Dauphin Island Park and Beach Board and events are scheduled throughout the year.
-The Fort Gaines’s museum contains Civil War-era historical documents and photographs as well as the history of French colonial presence beginning in the late 17th century.
-The historic post consists of five buildings inside the exterior walls, tunnel systems and corner bastions with spiral stone staircases to the gun placements above, which included eight original artillery pieces actually used in the battle and the anchor from Admiral Farragut’s flagship in the Civil War.
+Fort Gaines is currently under the management of the Dauphin Island Park and Beach Board, and events are scheduled throughout the year.
+Fort Gaines’s museum contains Civil War-era historical documents and photographs and the history of French colonial presence beginning in the late 17th century.
+The historic post consists of five buildings inside the exterior walls, tunnel systems, and corner bastions with spiral stone staircases to the gun placements above, including eight original artillery pieces used in the battle and the anchor from Admiral Farragut’s flagship in the Civil War.
 The buildings include an operational blacksmith shop and kitchens.

-The site is considered to be one of the nation’s best-preserved Civil War era masonry forts.
+The site is considered one of the nation’s best-preserved Civil War era masonry forts.
 However, it is also under threat from erosion.

 Dauphin Island has emerged as one of the most beautiful and peaceful settings on the Gulf Coast.
-The island today is a resort area, famed for its beaches and fishing.
+Today, the island is a resort area, famed for its beaches and fishing.